UniMath/agda-unimath/src/foundation/strict-symmetrization-binary-relations.lagda.md

 ```

 If the underlying binary relation is
-[reflexive](foundation.reflexive-relations.md), then this construction has a map
+[reflexive](foundation.reflexive-relations.md), then this construction has a
-`R → Rˢ`. if the binary relation is (right)
+unit map `R → Rˢ`.
+If the binary relation is (right)
 [contratransitive](foundation.contratransitive-binary-relations.md), then it has
-a map `Rˢ → R`.
+a counit map `Rˢ → R`.

-An essential fact about the strict symmetrization as defined here, is that the
+An essential fact about the strict symmetrization of a relation as defined here
-construction is idempotent on identity relations.
-E.g. the strict symmetrization
+is that the construction is idempotent on identity relations.
+E.g. the strict
-of the identity type family is equivalent to the identity type family.
+symmetrization of the identity type family is equivalent to the identity type
+family.

 ## Definition